 - Repeatable Read

-Understanding Different Transaction Isolation Levels In SQL Server
+Understanding Different Transaction Isolation Level In SQL Server

 A query in the current transaction can read the data modified within another transaction, which is not yet committed.
-This is a list restrictive isolation level because it the database engine does not issue the shared locks when Read Uncommitted is specified.
+This is a list restrictive isolation level because the database engine does not issue the shared locks when read uncommitted is specified.
 It is possible to modify the data by any other transaction between issuing statements within this transaction, which results in non-repeatable or phantom reads.

 This isolation level prevents dirty reads as a query in the current transaction level cannot read the data, which is modified by another transaction that is not committed.
 However, non-repeatable or phantom reads are still possible as data can be modified by other transactions between issuing statements within the current transaction.

 A query in the current also, prevent dirty reads.
 The reason behind this is that it cannot read data that is modified by another not committed transaction.
 Moreover, this transaction does not allow any other transaction to modify the data until it completes.
 Therefore, avoids non-repeatable reads.